Chris-Gonz/Chris-Gonz/README.md

 - Developed and implemented automation scripts in Bash and Python, achieving a 20% reduction in manual tasks and enhancing accuracy by mitigating human error
-- Enhanced deployment processes by leveraging CI/CD pipelines, facilitating consistent microservices updates cross a substantial server network with minimal disruption
+- Enhanced deployment processes by leveraging CI/CD pipelines, facilitating consistent microservices updates cross a enterprise server network with minimal disruption
 - Managed and optimized telemetry microservices using JAVA and GO for specialized zones, aiding in the seamless integration of new vendor hardware